finos/open-source-readiness/docs/bok/Activities/Level-3/Contributing-To-Projects.md

 sidebar_position: 2
 ---

-Making the case for contribution
+## Making The Case for Contribution

 (Elspeth working on this)